 Lay the concrete block on its side with the groove facing up.
 Apply thick beads of construction adhesive the length of the groove.
 With the end of the conduit flush with the bottom of the block, press it into the groove and clamp it in place until the adhesive dries.

 Before stacking pots on the conduit, decide what you'll plant in each pot and plan the spacing between pots to accommodate plant heights.
-Slide a conduit clamp over the conduit and tighten it in place 6" from the top of the concrete block base.
+Slide a conduit clamp over the conduit and tighten it in place 6 inches from the top of the concrete block base.
 Then slide a washer down the conduit onto the clamp.
-Cut a piece of landscape fabric large enough to reach 2-3" up the insides of an 8" terra cotta pot and cut a hole in the center.
+Cut a piece of landscape fabric large enough to reach 2-3 inches up the insides of an 8-inch-tall terra cotta pot and cut a hole in the center.
 Slide the pot and cloth down the conduit to rest on the washer to keep soil from escaping from the bottom of the pot.

 If you don't have scraps of landscape fabric handy, make a free substitute by cutting squares from an old T-shirt.
 Cut a slit in the middle for the conduit and lay a square at the bottom of the pot.
 If necessary, add small stones to hold it in place.

-Repeat the previous step, but this time use a 6" pot and position it about 6" above the bottom pot.
-Alternate 8" and 6" pots roughly 6" apart to complete the tower.
+Repeat the previous step, but this time use a 6-inch-tall pot and position it about 6 inches above the bottom pot.
+Alternate 8-inch and 6-inch pots roughly 6 inches apart to complete the tower.
 Slide the clamps up and down to fine-tune the spacing of the pots.

 Add soil to the bottom pot over the landscape fabric, packing it tightly enough to keep the pot from wobbling.
 Add plants and more soil according to the planting instructions.
 Repeat for the remaining pots in the stack.

-If you plan to add plants to the concrete block base, cut landscape fabric large enough to fit the opening and extend 3" up each side.
-Then add soil and plants so the top of the soil stops about 1/2" from the top of the opening in the block.
+If you plan to add plants to the concrete block base, cut landscape fabric large enough to fit the opening and extend 3 inches up each side.
+Then add soil and plants so the top of the soil stops about 1/2 inch from the top of the opening in the block.

 If you plan to display planters where they'll be exposed to strong winds, loop wire around the conduit as high as possible and tie the other end to a deck railing or other fixed object.